sck-30598/POWER_BI/README.md

 # POWER_BI

-Analysed customer data and created interactive dashboardusing power BI.
+Analysed customer sales data and created interactive dashboardusing power BI.

 This dashboard has options like filter based on age(18y to 80y), gender(M,F), country(list included).